A Day at Einstein

 Our faculty meet together each morning to discuss plans for the day and share ideas.

-After students arrive, the whole school engages in kadosh (holy/separate) where we use traditional teachings and prayers as well as universal values as a basis for exploration of mindfulness, building community, and fostering emotional dispositions such as gratitude, empathy, and awe as well as to foster our character traits of focus -- kindness, empathy, responsibility, and grit (click here to learn more about the benefits of mindfulness in school)
+After students arrive, each class engages in Kadosh (holy/separate) where we use traditional teachings and prayers as well as universal values as a basis for exploration of mindfulness, building community, and fostering emotional dispositions such as gratitude, empathy, and awe as well as to foster our character traits of focus -- kindness, empathy, responsibility, and grit (click here to learn more about the benefits of mindfulness in school).

-The morning is then filled with our literacy, language (including the opportunity to learn Hebrew), and math blocks (with a recess in the middle), where students engage in differentiated skill building in these core areas.
+The morning is then filled with our literacy, Hebrew, and math blocks (with a recess in the middle), where students engage in differentiated skill building in these core areas.
 Please note that our middle schoolers do not have a separate literacy block as the relevant standards are interwoven into their interdisciplinary block; instead they engage in a daily Genius Hour (click here to learn about the value of Genius Hour).

 Art, music, physical education, and technology play a key role in this learning throughout the interdisciplinary times, and a third recess is integrated into the middle of the interdisciplinary block.

 At the end of the day, students gather for a closing circle in order to reflect on the day and focus on their social-emotional growth.